Oxford Academy (California): History

 Ever since its inception in 1998, the school has undergone a number of modernization efforts to renovate old facilities and add new buildings to accommodate the larger student body.
 The first major expansion came in 2006 when the gymnasium and English buildings were built, the tennis and basketball courts were upgraded, and the old outdoor amphitheater was removed.
 In 2018, the school added extra security, including a perimeter gate preventing public visitors from entering freely for the first time since the campus was built.
-Oxford opened a new building for STEAM education in 2020, providing brand new facilities for performing arts and engineering.
+In 2020, Oxford opened 2 new buildings for STEM education and performing arts.
+In 2022, plans were approved on a solar panel structure covering the parking lot, with construction starting the same year and completing in 2025.
+In 2023, renovation of the existing portable classrooms as well as the construction of 4 more portable classrooms began, with renovation efforts being completed in 2024 and construction completing in 2025.

 A view of Oxford's quad in 2018.
-The red and blue circular lunch tables are also visible here.
+The old red and blue circular lunch tables are visible here.

+A view of Oxford's quad in 2022.
+The upgraded navy blue circular lunch tables, with built-in charging, are visible here.